 A supervisor of a home education program has wide discretion to decide how to meet the basic requirements listed above and I would encourage you to accommodate your child's preferences, strengths and passions within the framework set forth in the law.

 To help you plan HOW to meet the minimum requirements, the law also identifies certain subjects which must be taught during the secondary years (7-12).
 Please note that while all of the subjects must be covered at some time during grades 7 through 12, the law doesn't require that every course is taught every year.

 "(2) At the secondary school level, the following courses shall be taught: English, to include language, literature, speech and composition; science; geography; social studies, to include civics, world history, history of the United States and Pennsylvania; mathematics, to include general mathematics, algebra and geometry; art; music; physical education; health; and safety education, including regular and continuous instruction in the dangers and prevention of fires.
 Such courses of study may include, at the discretion of the supervisor of the home education program, economics; biology; chemistry; foreign languages; trigonometry;

 or other age-appropriate courses as contained in Chapter 5 (Curriculum Requirements) of the State Board of Education.
 24 P.S. § 1327.1(c)(2)

 You may use any curriculum to meet the subject and graduation requirements or design your own.
-This decision will largely be influenced by the student’s plans after completion of the home education program.
-For example, if your child plans to attend college, it makes sense to contact the admissions offices to determine what specific course work or proof thereof they’ll be looking for.
+This decision will largely be influenced by the student's plans after completion of the home education program.
+For example, if your child plans to attend college, some prefer two years of a foreign language, even though it is not required for graduation in Pennsylvania.
 On the other hand, if the student plans to pursue a trade, the course work may be designed to prepare him for that as long as the minimum graduation requirements are met.